 You can always omit the alcohol in this drink.
 It’s comparable to leaving out the alcohol in regular eggnog.

 Other Keto Holiday Drink Recipes:

-Keto Coquito Spanish Eggnog Recipe
+Keto Coquito Spanish Eggnog Recipe (No Eggs)

-- 1/2 cup Rum, optional
+- 1/2 cup Keto Brown Sugar Replacement

 The nutrition facts come from entering the recipe ingredients into Spoonacular API, a database of food ingredients.
 They may vary for any recipe based on the exact product used.
 The keto sweeteners I use have 0g net carbs & are not included because sugar alcohols do not impact most people.
 This is provided as a courtesy, but you can do your own calculations if you wish!